Role of Identity and Access Management (IAM) in Cloud

 Zero Trust shifted the focus from network-based security to identity-based security, revolutionizing IAM.
 It transformed IAM from a static, perimeter-oriented approach to a dynamic, context-aware strategy.
 This evolution was essential in addressing the risks associated with increased connectivity and the dissolving network perimeter, paving the way for more robust, flexible, and adaptive IAM practices in the face of evolving cyber threats.

-Zero Trust and the future of access management
+Zero Trust and the Future of Access Management

 The Zero Trust model is poised to play a transformative role poised in shaping the future of IAM and access control.
 As organizations navigate an increasingly complex digital landscape, characterized by cloud services, mobile access, and remote work, traditional perimeter-based security models are no longer adequate.